osnr/rpi-bitbang-ethernet/README.md

 # rpi-bitbang-ethernet

-I recently learned that sending UDP packets by hand over 10BASE-T Ethernet is actually [not that complicated](https://www.fpga4fun.com/10BASE-T.html), so I wanted to try it.
+I recently learned that sending UDP packets over 10BASE-T Ethernet is actually [not that complicated](https://www.fpga4fun.com/10BASE-T.html), so I wanted to try it.